DanielHka25/electricity-price-prediction/README.md

 The structure of the Python Jupyter Notebook is as follows:

 1. Importing Libraries
-2. Loading and Merging the Data
+2. Loading the Data
+3. Merging the Data Frames
-3. Exploratory Data Analysis (EDA)
+4. Exploratory Data Analysis (EDA)
-4. Data Preparation
+5. Data Preparation
-5. Feature Engineering
+6. Feature Engineering
-6. Model Training and Prediction
+7. Model Training and Prediction
-7. Model Evaluation and Comparison
+8. Model Evaluation and Comparison
-8. Conclusion
+9. Conclusion

 ---